ISLAM AND SLAVERY

 Muhammad not only kept slaves and enslaved captives but also traded in African and other slaves, as did his companions and many other people in the Arabian Peninsula at that time.
 He also received slaves as gifts.
 One of his concubines, Mary the Copt (apparently a Christian), was given to him by the ruler of Egypt.

-The example of Muhammad, who is traditionally considered by Muslims the perfect model for their own behaviour, has made any Islamic opposition to slavery diffcult.
-The argument that what he did was normal and acceptable in society of that time but not in the modern world carries little or no weight with conservative Muslims, who are interested only in copying Muhammad's example.
+No doubt many Muslims today reject the idea of enslaving others, however, Muhammad's example is traditionally considered by Muslims to be the perfect model for their own behaviour, and this has made any Islamic opposition to slavery diffcult.
+The argument that what he did was normal and acceptable in society of that time but not in the modern world carries little or no weight with conservative Muslims, who are interested only in copying Muhammad's example, and we have seen this in recent times.

 THE QUR'AN AND SLAVERY